SciML/DiffEqDocs.jl/docs/src/tutorials/bvp_example.md

 ### Boundary Condition

+There are two problem types available:
+ - A problem type for general boundary conditions `BVProblem` ( including conditions that may be anywhere/ everywhere on the integration interval ).
+ - A problem type for boundaries that are specified at the beggining and the end of the integration interval `TwoPointBVProblem`

+#### `BVProblem`

-And here is where the `Boundary` comes in.
-We need to write a function that calculate the residual in-place from the problem solution, such that the residual is $\vec{0}$ when the boundary condition is satisfied.
+ The boundary conditions are specified by a function that calculates the residual in-place from the problem solution, such that the residual is $\vec{0}$ when the boundary condition is satisfied.

 ```julia
 function bc1(residual, u, p)